-Every year in the Chinese calendar is represented by one of the 12 zodiac animals – while 2016 was the Year of the Monkey, 2017 is the Year of the Rooster.
-Whatever year you were born in, you are said to have some of that zodiac animal’s traits – everyone born in 2017 (or 1981, 1993, and 2005) can expect to be honest, independent and ambitious: Natalie Portman, Justin Timberlake, and Roger Federer were all born in a Year of the Rooster.
+Every year in the Chinese calendar is represented by one of the 12 zodiac animals.
+Whatever year you were born in, you are said to have some of that zodiac animal’s traits – for more see here.

 Red is a lucky color that stops misfortune in its tracks, so your holiday wardrobe should include lots of red clothes – including red underwear.